 - More focused task-level planning in daily stand-ups.

-What is discussed in a release planning meeting?
-Before calling for a release planning meeting, the product owner, with the help of the Scrum master, creates user stories from the requirements shared by the stakeholders and organizes them as per priority.
+- What is discussed in a release planning meeting?
+Before calling for a release planning meeting, the product owner, with the help of the Scrum master, creates user stories from the requirements shared by the stakeholders and organizes them by priority.
 The development team, product owner, and stakeholders (customers) come together for the release planning meeting to set their goals for the next release.
-The user stories are explained by the product owner.
-The development team then proceeds to estimate each user story, ideally in story points.
-During the release planning, several facts are unknown.
-Sometimes, estimates are conducted at a high level such that everyone can get a rough estimate of what can be expected in the next release. - Backlog refinement meeting: Backlog refinement meetings are held to refine and prepare the backlog for the next upcoming Sprint.
-Since backlog preparation is held before the Sprint commences (ideally two backlog refinement meetings are scheduled a few days before the start of the Sprint), the Scrum team is aware of the priorities for the upcoming Sprint.
-Most of the unknowns that were unanswered by the product owner can get relevant answers and hence, the team has the advantage to increase the accuracy of their estimates.
+The product owner often explains the user stories, after which the development team estimates each user story, ideally in story points which are further discussed during the meeting.
+For example, sometimes estimates are rough and high-level so everyone can get a quick and dirty idea of the next release and what changes it will include.

-Backlog refinement meetings can be effectively used to refine the plan that was created in the release plan.
-The team can review the estimated and designated user stories to be included in the next upcoming Sprint.
-The advantage of using backlog refinement meetings for refining their estimations are a) The product owner can define the priorities for the next Sprint and the team can focus on those requirements; b) The team better understands to estimate the user stories; hence, the estimates would be more accurate c)Ambiguities are removed, unwanted items are omitted and relevant items are added in these meetings; therefore, their estimations will inevitably be more accurate after considering all the information provided d) Since the estimation part for the upcoming Sprint has already been done during the refinement, it saves a lot of time in Sprint planning which can be better utilized. - Sprint planning meeting: The next level of planning is done in the Sprint Planning meeting.
-Since the estimates for all the high priority requirement has already been done, it is easier for the team to measure and count the number of user stories for the Sprint which will add up the story points to the team’s average velocity.
-Now that the team knows what needs to be done in the current Sprint, they can create a Sprint goal and commit to it accordingly.
-Further, the teams can divide each user story into smaller sub-tasks, so that multiple people can work on a particular user story.
-The team can also plan the deliveries of the user stories (days when they think they can deliver the user story along with their subtasks).
-Hence, Sprint planning can be used more effectively to perform sub-task level planning and delivery.
+Sprint planning meeting: Sprint Planning meeting is the next stage.
+Since the estimates for all the high-priority requirements are done, it is easier for the team to measure and count the number of user stories for the Sprint, which will add up the report points to the team’s average velocity.
+Now that the team knows the next steps, they can create a Sprint goal and commit to it accordingly.
+Further, the teams can divide each user story into smaller sub-tasks so that multiple people can work on a particular user story simultaenously.
+The unit can also plan the deliveries of the user stories (days when they think they can deliver the user story along with their subtasks).
+Hence, Sprint planning can be used more effectively for sub-task level planning and delivery.

 Simply put, the above four stages will help in the step-by-step project planning and will also help to monitor and deliver results consistently.